MicrosoftDocs/appcenter-docs/docs/push/send-notification.md

 ![App Center Push Campaign Compose page](~/push/images/campaign-compose.png)

 //TODO: update the content to describe how the title's used.
-//TODO: update the content to list the maximum length allowed for the message

 1. Populate the **Campaign Name** field with a descriptive name for the campaign.
 The value you provide will display in the App Center campaign list page.
 2. (optional) Populate the **Title** field with an optional title for the notification sent to target devices.
 The value you provide here will be #####
 3. Populate the **Message** field with the content for the notification message.
-Message content is limited to ### characters.
+Message content is limited to 4,000 characters.
 4. Use the **Custom data** area of the form to define up to 20 key/value data pairs that you want included with the message.
 Click the **+** button to add a key/value pair.
 Click the **-** button to remove a key/value pair from the message.

 > [!TIP]